-WV Code School Requirements §18-5A-2 • The LSIC shall schedule any meeting that involves the issue of student discipline Local School outside the regularly scheduled working hours of any school employee member of Improvement Councils (LSIC) the council.
-The LSIC Shall conduct a meeting to engage parents, students, school employees Councils (ESIC) and other interested parties in a positive and interactive dialogue regarding effective discipline policies. • The LSIC shall develop and deliver a report (adhering to all applicable student privacy regulations) to the county superintendent (council on productive and safe schools) that includes: Guidelines for the instruction and delivery of interventions for students who have been excluded from the classroom, suspended from the school or expelled from the school.
-The guidelines shall include descriptions/recommendations for in-school programs with alternative settings and/or schedules, a system to provide effective communication and coordination between school and local emergency services agencies, preventive discipline strategies and student involvement strategies.
-Findings from an examination of school discipline procedures including disciplinary measures used at the school along with a documented assessment of fairness and consistency of disciplinary actions. • The superintendent (or designee) shall respond to the LSIC in writing within 10 days of receiving the report and the county board shall retain and file all such correspondence for public review. §18-9F-9 School Each school shall create a comprehensive crisis response plan with necessary crisis response plan safeguards to protect information contained in each response plan that may be considered protected critical infrastructure information, law enforcement sensitive information or for official use only.
-The crisis response plans must be developed under the following requirements: • each school within the state shall form a crisis response planning team consisting of the principal, two teachers, one service person and two parents of children attending the school.
-The crisis response planning team may include one member of the county board, a school counselor, a member from local law-enforcement authorities, the local county emergency services director and one student in grade ten or higher if the school has those grades; • each school within the state, through the school's crisis response planning team, shall develop a school specific crisis response plan using the state/county template and with consultation from local social services agencies, local first response agencies including police, fire, emergency medical services (EMS), emergency management and any other local entities that the school's crisis response planning team determines should be consulted; each school's specific crisis response plan shall be in place and filed with that school's county board and included in a secure electronic system identified by the Division of Homeland Security and Emergency Management no later than August 1, 2013, or soon after completion by the school, whichever occurs first; • each school's crisis response planning team shall annually review its crisis response plan and shall update the plan according to procedures developed by the state no later than August 1 of each year after 2013; • each school shall make a redacted copy of its school crisis response plan available,
+WV Code School Requirements §18-5A-2 Local School Improvement Councils (LSIC) §18-9F-9 School crisis response plan The LSIC shall schedule any meeting that involves the issue of student discipulation outside the regularly scheduled working hours of any school employee member the council.
+The LSIC Shall conduct a meeting to engage parents, students, school employ and other interested parties in a positive and interactive dialogue regare effective discipline policies.
+The LSIC shall develop and deliver a report (adhering to all applicable stup privacy regulations) to the county superintendent (council on productive and schools) that includes: Guidelines for the instruction and delivery of interventions for students have been excluded from the classroom, suspended from the school expelled from the school.
+The guidelines shall includes: a system to provide effective communication coordination between school and local emergency services agen preventive discipline strategies and student involvement strategies.
+Findings from an examination of school discipline procedures includisciplinary measures used at the school along with a documented assession of fairness and consistency of disciplinary actions.
+The superintendent (or designee) shall respond to the LSIC in writing w 10 days of receiving the report and the county board shall retain and fill such correspondence for public review. under the following requirements: each school within the state shall form a crisis response planning team consisting of the principal, two teachers, one service person and two parents of children attending the school.
+The crisis response planning team may include one member of the county board, a school counselor, a member from local law-enforcement authorities, the local county emergency services director and one student in grade ten or higher if the school has those grades; each school within the state, through the school's crisis response planning team, shall develop a school specific crisis response plan using the state/county template and with consultation from local social services agencies, local first response agencies including police, fire, emergency medical services (EMS), emergency management and any other local entities that the school's crisis response planning team determines should be consulted; each school's specific crisis response plan shall be in place and filed with that school's county board and included in a secure electronic system identified by the Division of Homeland Security and Emergency Management no later than August 1, 2013, or soon after completion by the school, whichever occurs first; each school's crisis response planning team shall annually review its crisis response plan and shall update the plan according to procedures developed by the state no later than August 1 of each year after 2013; each school shall make a redacted copy of its school crisis response plan available,